mcfitzgerald/owlready2-mirror/doc/sparql.rst

 DELETE queries
 --------------

-DELETE queries are supported; they do not need to specify the ontology from which RDF triples are deleted.
+DELETE queries are supported; contrary to INSERT queries, they do not need to specify the ontology from which RDF triples are deleted.

 ::